-In this case, the availability of a 'standard' interface permits enterprises to not bind themselves to the supplier of those services, who, in turn, offers them to all those companies around the world that presently aren't part of his community of users yet (besides making easier, for both, the effort needed to become a member of the community).
+In this case, the availability of a 'standard' interface permits enterprises to not bind themselves to the supplier of those services (he might be poorly accepted by some of the partners); the service provider, in turn, is allowed to offer the opportunity to reach, with its new services, all those companies around the world that presently aren't part of his community of users yet but that adopt the standard interface.
+Furthermore the efforts to needed to become a member of the interoperating community is reduced for both, industry and service provider.

-This kind of services, oriented to the branch of the supply chain delimited by manufacturers and distributors, is integrated by the eTeXML project with some instruments that help the conversion towards 'old' EDI formats, that can be preserved and exploited.
+This kind of services, oriented to the branch of the supply chain delimited by manufacturers and distributors, is integrated by the eTeXML project with some tools that help the conversion towards 'old' EDI formats, that can be preserved and exploited.